carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

 The ``NOLINT`` comment instructs :program:`clang-tidy` to ignore warnings on the *same line* (it doesn't apply to a function, a block of code or any other language construct; it applies to the line of code it is on).
-If introducing the comment in the same line would change the formatting in an undesired way, the ``NOLINTNEXTLINE`` comment allows to suppress clang-tidy warnings on the *next line*.
+If introducing the comment on the same line would change the formatting in an undesired way, the ``NOLINTNEXTLINE`` comment allows suppressing clang-tidy warnings on the *next line*.
 The ``NOLINTBEGIN`` and ``NOLINTEND`` comments allow suppressing clang-tidy warnings on *multiple lines* (affecting all lines between the two comments).